Yeicor/k8s-simple-backup/README.md

 ## Example

-- [backup/kustomization.yml](./.github/testpv/backup/kustomization.yml): create one for each backed up PV.
+- [backup/kustomization.yml](./.github/testpv/backup/kustomization.yml): create one for each backed up PV (will also prune as needed and check integrity).
-- [forget/kustomization.yml](./.github/testpv/forget/kustomization.yml): create one for each back up destination.
 - To restore a backup, you need to specify a snapshot, review the [end to end test](./.github/workflows/e2e.yml).